OffKilterMC/InfoHUD/README.md

 - HUD position
 - Which lines are visible and in what order they appear

-This is mostly written in **Kotlin**.
-As such, you must be sure to install the "Fabric Language Kotlin" mod for this to work.
+## Dependencies
+- Fabric Language Kotlin, as this is mostly written in Kotlin
+- Fabric API

 ## Notes
 - Armor and Elytra lines display the percentages in the same colors as the bars that show remaining durability in the UI
 - Targeted block information lines will hide if nothing is currently in range to target
 - Elytra information hides if you are not wearing an Elytra
+- Game clock hides if you are not in the Overworld

 ### Optional Server-based Info
 There are 2 server-based info lines that can be shown: Server light and Server tick performance.
 For these to be functional, you must have InfoHUD installed on the server as well.
 If you don't, you'll simply get no information from these.
 Single player (integrated server) works fine.